hiranthaR/Json-to-Dart-Model/README.md

 <!-- NULL SAFETY -->
 ## Null Safety

 Null-Safety is enabled as default and it will indicate that a variable may have the value `null`.
 Required in the new Dart language from version **2.12.0**.
-To disable it, go to the `Settings/Extensions/JSON To Dart Model`
+To disable it, go to the `Settings/Extensions/JSON To Dart Model`.

 > **Note:** make sure your packages also support Dart null safety.